sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 </h1>
 ```

-Similarly to marketplace texts, email texts can also be modified from
+Similarly to marketplace texts, email texts can also be modified in
 Console > Build > TODO EXPLAIN.

 ## How marketplace texts are handled in Flex